Lobbyist: definition, job description and how to become one

 Types of lobbyists

-- Corporate lobbyists: They work internally for a large company, defending its specific interests.
-Their mission aligns with their employer’s business strategy.
+- Corporate lobbyists: they work in-house for a large company, advocating for its specific interests.
+Their work is aligned with their employer’s business strategy.

-- NGO and association lobbyists: They work, for example, for civil society organizations, unions, professional associations, or environmental NGOs.
-Their role is to defend a cause or the interest of an entire sector.
+- NGO and association lobbyists: they work, for example, for civil society organizations, labor unions, professional associations, or environmental NGOs.
+Their role is to advocate for a cause or the interests of an entire sector.

 Sectors of activity

-Lobbying activity in France and abroad operates at all levels of power and in a wide variety of domains:
+Lobbying in France and abroad takes place at all levels of government and across a wide variety of fields:

 - Public sector lobbying: This involves interacting with national and European public institutions.
 The framework is highly regulated, with mandatory registration in the EU Transparency Register shared by the European Commission and Parliament, as well as the French register of the High Authority for Transparency in Public Life, inspired by the Sapin II law, acting as a “lobbying watchdog.”